grafana/pyroscope/docs/sources/analyzing-profiles-in-pyroscope-ui/_index.md

 ---
-title: "How to use the Pyroscope UI for performance analysis"
+title: Analyze app performance using Pyroscope
-menuTitle: "How to use the Pyroscope UI"
+menuTitle: Analyze app performance
-description: "How to use the Pyroscope UI to analyze performance of your applications."
+description: How to use the Pyroscope UI to analyze performance of your applications.
 weight: 30
 keywords:
   - pyroscope